NOFILAHMEDKHAN/AI-Voice-Conversational-Weather-Assistant/README.md

 You can also click any preset city button for instant weather updates.

 ---
-## 🖼️ Demo Preview
-🎥 Video output demonstrates the full conversational experience — user voice input, agent speech reply, and live data display.
-Each response is generated in real-time, with smooth UI flow and crystal-clear audio feedback.
----
 ## 📊 Example Queries
 User Query	Assistant Reply (Example)